1. What is Pallet Racking?

 c) Frame widths (or Shelf depths)

-[Note: A frame depth of 838mm suits Australian Standard Hardwood Pallets.
+[Note: A frame depth of 838mm (or 840mm) specifically suits Australian Standard Hardwood Pallets.
 Other pallet or skid sizes may work better with a deeper frame and use of Mesh Decks]

 Bracing is the term given to slim strut like members that are used to join two uprights together in a truss like manner.
-There are two types; horizontal and diagonal frame braces.
+Also, there are two types; horizontal and diagonal frame braces.

 c) Base Plates